 The students are expected to make their best effort at solving the homework problems on their own without working in groups, since this provides the best learning opportunity.
-If the students cannot solve a problem on their own, they may discuss the question with other students or the instructor, but they should still try to solve the problem themselves.
+If the students cannot solve a problem on their own, they may discuss the question with other students.
+The homework solutions will then be discussed in class after they have been handed in, and they will be posted on Blackboard.
+Students are encouraged to contact the professor if there are any remaining questions about the homework problems after they have been discussed in class.